cedrickchee/awesome-transformer-nlp/README.md

 ## Books

 1. [Transfer Learning for Natural Language Processing](https://www.manning.com/books/transfer-learning-for-natural-language-processing) - A book that is a practical primer to transfer learning techniques capable of delivering huge improvements to your NLP models.
+2. [Transfer Learning in Action](https://www.manning.com/books/transfer-learning-in-action) - Book that teaches the fundamental concepts of transfer learning and how you can easily apply them to your projects.

 ## Other Resources